List of Britain's Got Talent finalists

 Britain's Got Talent is a British talent reality television series that first aired in 2007.
 As of 11 June 2025, there have been eighteen completed series.
 The show has been spun off around the world under the Got Talent franchise.
 The competition is open to people of all ages who possess a talent.
 After the initial rounds of auditions, successful contestants are narrowed down by the judges.

 In the first series, 24 contestants made it into the three semi-finals, and in subsequent series this has been increased to 40 (45 in series 6–10) contestants across five live shows.
 The act which receives the most public votes in each semi-final goes through to the final, with the second finalist being decided by the judges from the second and third most popular contestants.
 In series 6, a "wildcard" element was introduced.
 This is where judges pick an eliminated act from the semi-finals, and that act is sent through to the final.
 In Series 6, boyband The Mend were chosen.
 In Series 7, ventriloquist Steve Hewlett was chosen.
 In Series 8, impressionist Jon Clegg was chosen.
 In Series 9, a second wildcard was introduced, voted for by the public from the five acts who lost the judges' vote in the semi-finals.
 Dance group Boyband were chosen by the judges, while martial artist Jesse-Jane McParland was chosen by public vote.
 In Series 10, dance duo Shannon & Peter were chosen by the judges, while dog act Lucy & Trip Hazard were chosen by public vote.
 In Series 11, the format returned to series 8.
 Singer Sarah Ikumu was chosen.
 In Series 12, choir B Positive Choir were chosen.
 In Series 13, dance duo Libby and Charlie were chosen.
 In Series 14, there were no wildcards, so there were only 10 acts in the final.
 In Series 15, dog act Amber and the Dancing Collies were chosen.
 In Series 16, variety act Tonikaku was chosen.
 In Series 17, dog act The Trickstars were chosen.
 In Series 18, singing duo Han & Fran were chosen.
+In Series 19, for the first time since Series 5 (disregarding Series 14), there was no wildcard.